zero-to-mastery/CSS-Art-Hacktoberfest-Edition/README.md

-# CSS ART
+# CSS ART - Hacktoberfest Edition

 **UPDATE**

 **This CSS Art repo has been split into two editions.
-The Hacktoberfest Edition will be locked at the end of October to preserve its state at the end of Hacktoberfest.
-If you would like to continue its development, you can do so in the General Edition [HERE](https://github.com/zero-to-mastery/CSS-Art-Hacktoberfest-Edition/edit/master/README.md)**
+The Hacktoberfest Edition was locked at the end of October to preserve its state at the end of Hacktoberfest.
+If you would like to continue its development, you can do so in the General Edition [HERE](https://github.com/zero-to-mastery/CSS-Art)**

 Welcome to CSS Art, a fun, beginner-friendly challenge for Hacktoberfest!